isaacfreeman/kakano-obsidian-theme/README.md

 - Light/dark modes.
 - On macOS, close buttons appear at the left of tabs and modals, where they belong.
 - Minimal design with consistent appearance for controls.
+- Uses system fonts by default to be consistent with other apps.
+User settings are of course respected if you want something different.

 ### Settings
 If the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin is installed, Kakano offers the following settings.